Barcelona held 1-1 at 10-man Alavés after goalkeeper gaffe

 Barcelona’s latest slip in the domestic competition comes three days after it dominated Juventus in a 2-0 win in Turin in the Champions League.

 After winning the first two games of the league season, Barcelona has drawn two and lost two.

-Barcelona is eight points behind leader Real Madrid with a game in hand.
+That left Barcelona eight points behind leader Real Madrid with a game in hand.

+Koeman admitted to concerns about the team he is rebuilding.
+He took over after Barcelona ended last season without a title under Quique Setién.

+“It is not normal that we only have earned two of the last 12 possible points,” Koeman said.
+“You cannot complain about our attitude, but you can complain about our results. … This is not the first time we have converted so few of our chances.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports